Wattos/streamcontroller-google-meets-plugin/README.md

    git clone https://github.com/Wattos/streamcontroller-google-meets-plugin.git
    ```

+2. Restart StreamController (the Chrome extension will be automatically downloaded during first launch)

-2. Install the Chrome extension (see `chrome-extension/` directory)
+3. Install the Chrome extension:

-3. Restart StreamController
+   - The extension is automatically downloaded to `~/.local/share/StreamController/plugins/streamcontroller-google-meets-plugin/dist/chrome_extension/`
+   - Open Chrome and go to `chrome://extensions`
+   - Enable "Developer mode" (toggle in top right)
+   - Click "Load unpacked"
+   - Select the `dist/chrome_extension` folder from the plugin directory
+   - The extension will connect to StreamController automatically

 ## Architecture